Hana Vymazalová

 Hana Vymazalová (born 1978), is a Czech Egyptologist.
-She graduated in Egyptology and Logic at the Faculty of Arts, Charles University in Prague.
+She graduated in Egyptology and Logic at the Faculty of Arts, Charles University in Prague and has been a Professor of Egyptology at this University since 2025.

-Her dissertation focused on accounting texts from the archives of pharaoh Raneferef.
+Her dissertation focused on accounting texts from the archives of king Neferefre.
 Her interests include the economy of Old Kingdom funerary complexes and the use of mathematics in administration.
 She has been a member of the Abusir excavation team since 2006.

 Publications include but are not limited to: